tytydraco/yessleep/out/WARNING_Never_make_a_deal_with_the_devil_on_the_deep_web_He_keeps_raising_his_price.md

 If you’re ever offered something like this, never accept it, because once you do, there’s no turning back.

-As I finish my story (slowly, as you can imagine), the box is lying in my basement, and tonight I will light the three candles again.
+As I finish my story, the box is lying in the basement, and tonight I will light the three candles again.

 I don’t know what it will demand this time.
 The other hand?
 A foot?
 My entire arm?